skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 - **coupling_strength** *(double)* - Default: *None*

   This argument specifies coupling strength which indicates frequency of oscillation of the thermostating particles. coupling strength is typically related to the highest vibrational mode frequency of given system.
+The unit is cm :sup:`-1`.
   **coupling_strength** or **time_scale** should be set and only **coupling_strength** or **time_scale** can be set.

 \

 - **time_scale** *(double)* - Default: *None*

-  This argument specifies coupling time scale in unit of femtosecond.
+  This argument specifies coupling time scale in unit of fs.
   When **time_scale** is given as :math:`t`, **coupling_strength** set to :math:`1/t`.
   **coupling_strength** or **time_scale** should be set and only **coupling_strength** or **time_scale** can be set.